jorgepadial15/ML_workgroup/README.md

 # ML_workgroup

 This rep is created by a Vanderbilt-based group of students making first steps in Machine Learning.
-Check out the SFreataurants branch to see progress in our pet project.
+Check out the SFrestaurants branch to see progress in our pet project.

 We meet every other Friday at 1 pm (CST) in the Stevenson Library (in person) or via Zoom.